Could you use a win?

 Have someone creative design a scoreboard to keep track of progress and maintaining excitement.
 Consider adopting a theme from a TV show, a sport or anything that interests your team.

 Finally – the reward.
 I recommend something fun instead of cash.
 Remember, we’re helping your people accomplish something important for the company while regaining the winning feeling.
-How the boss barbecuing for the team or washing their cars?
+How about the boss barbecuing for the team or washing their cars?
 A movie day at work, complete with popcorn?
 Maybe the boss shaves his (or her!) head.
 An extra day off?
 A well-chosen, creative and fun reward will be remembered long after a cash payment has been spent.

 Here’s how your “Create-a-Win” might look: